 The problem is, that formula is out of balance for a lot of runners.
 They love the stress but don’t realize that rest is just as important to their improvement.
 They treat rest as something that just happens between runs, not a variable they need to actively prioritize to get better.

-Taking more preventative days off, spending more of our time at lower training intensities, cross-training, improving our diets and sleep are ways we can be more intentional with rest in our training.
+Taking more preventative days off, spending more of our time at lower training intensities, cross-training, and improving our diets and sleep are ways we can be more intentional with rest in our training.

 Overtraining Advice From an Olympian